OswellSkg/Unit2_Project/README.md

 ### 2. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations.
 (SL: linear model), (HL: non-lineal model)
 <br>
+We used NumPy library and Matplotlib library to plot a linear model of best fit for each of the graphs.
+First, we used Numpy in order to idetify the slope of the linear equation, using variables m and b.
+Then we used the Matplotlib library to plot the linear equation across the graph.

 ```.py
 #linear model for Humidity levels for Local location